In the current article, we will review how to use PowerShell commands for managing the…

-Clutter by Microsoft moves less important emails out of your inbox and keeps you focused on what’s most important to you.
-Clutter is moving over one million emails per day and saves users 82 minutes per month on average.
+Clutter is a feature in Outlook that moves less important emails out of your inbox and keeps you focused on what’s most important to you.
+We will show you how to enable and disable clutter for all mailboxes with PowerShell.

 Connect to Exchange Online PowerShell